GeorgiYovchev/f-project/README.md

 ## Core Services

-- **Frontend Service**: Interfaces with users, handling actions like login and data entry, all through Flask.
+- **Frontend Service**: Interfaces with users, handling actions like register, login and data entry, all through Flask.

 - **User Service**: Manages user accounts, authentication, and securely stores and retreives data using SQLite.